Categorical Chern character and braid groups: Introduction

-In section \ref{sec:chern-character} we recall the basic theory of matrix factorizations and define our `unframed' categoriy together with its Chern and co-Chern functors \(\HC\) and \(\CH\), proving their properties.
 In section \ref{sec:coh-shv} we introduce the framed and stable versions of our category and its Chern and co-Chern functors.
 In this section we also discuss the linear Koszul duality relating the category of matrix factorizations to the category of coherent sheaves and we show that we can combine the linear Koszul duality functor with the (co-) Chern functor to obtain the functor~\eqref{eq:mnchcchf}.
 In the section~\ref{sec:knot} we prove theorem~\ref{thm:main}.

-In section~\ref{sec:computations} we use Chern functor theory to prove theorem~\ref{thm:loc}.
-Finally, section~\ref{sec:disc-furth-direct} we consider a version of the Chern functor to the category of coherent sheaves on the space which is `between the flag Hilbert scheme and the ordinary Hilbert scheme'.
-We expect that this functor could be related to the results of Bezrukavnikov~\cite{Bezrukavnikov12}.
-We also discuss a conjectural description of the Drinfeld centers of our main monoidal categories.

-{\bf Acknowledgments} We would like to thank Dmitry Arinkin, Eugene Gorsky, Ivan Losev, Roman Bezrukavnikov and Andrei Negu{\c t} for useful discussions.
+Finally, in section~\ref{sec:computations} we use Chern functor theory to prove theorem~\ref{thm:loc}.

+{\bf Acknowledgments} We would like to thank Dmitry Arinkin, Ivan Losev, Roman Bez\-ru\-kav\-ni\-kov, Andrei Negu{\c t} and Matt Hogencamp for useful discussions.
+We are especially thankful to Tina Kanstrup for reading the manuscript and suggesting many corrections and improvements.
+Multiple discussions with Eugene Gorsky guided us through from the start of the project and we are extremely grateful to him.
+Also we are very grateful to Leonid Positselski for his patient explanations about the categories of matrix factorizations, the strictification construction from section~\ref{sec:strictification} was one of many outcomes of these discussions.
+The authors are extremely grateful to an anonymous referee who studied the manuscript very thoroughly and pointed out many inaccuracies in the earlier versions of the manuscript.
+We also would like to thank the same referee for many suggestions concerning exposition as well for some improved versions of our results (see for example remark~\ref{rem:EG}).
 The work of A.O. was supported in part by the NSF CAREER grant DMS-1352398, NSF FRG grant DMS-1760373 and Simons Fellowship.
 The work of L.R. was supported in part by the NSF grant DMS-1108727.